taylori7/FJbackSPIN/README.md

-# FJbackSPIN
+# backSPIN

+A BiClustering Plugin for FlowJo
+Copyright 2017, Miguel Velazquez-Palafox & Ian Taylor

-Plugin for FlowJo using BackSPIN from Zeisel et al 2013.
+# Using BackSPIN from Zeisel et al 2013.

 # Copyright (c) 2015, Amit Zeisel, Gioele La Manno and Sten Linnarsson
 # All rights reserved.